HuidaeCho/projpicker/README.md

 Georgia, and deleted its PRJ file to simulate missing metadata.
-Only the filename gives the user a hint about its geographic location, but without the PRJ file, novice GIS users can have difficulty finding the right projection and repair the Shapefile.
+Only the filename gives the user a hint about its geographic location, but without the PRJ file, novice GIS users can have difficulty finding the right projection and repairing the Shapefile.
 When the file is opened in a GIS, it will be located far away from the true data location because projected coordinates are treated as latitudes and longitudes.